cockroachdb/docs/v20.2/ui-cluster-overview-page.md

 ---
 title: Cluster Overview Page
 toc: true
+redirect_from: admin-ui-cluster-overview-page.html
 ---

-The **Cluster Overview** page of the Admin UI displays key metrics about your cluster and individual nodes.
+The **Cluster Overview** page of the DB Console displays key metrics about your cluster and individual nodes.
 These include:

 - Liveness status
 - Replication status